-There is no one-style-suits-all formula with it comes to what to wear on a first date, but these are some rules every single girl can take away before the ‘big day’…
+There's no one-style-suits-all formula when it comes to what to wear on a first date, but these are some suggestions from Grazia HQ.

 Research your location

 Are you meeting for a picnic in the park?
 Your local pub?
-A plush three course dinner at the restaurant you've been waiting to try since seeing it on the 'gram?
+A plush three-course dinner at the restaurant you've been waiting to try since seeing it on the 'gram?
 Deciphering your date spot will help with the wardrobe planning no end.
 Also, if it’s the latter option, we suggest vetoing a tight waistband in favour of something more forgiving.

 Stick to your staples